 “See: she’s barely taken a chunk out of these people,” says Bloom.
 “Which tells us she wasn’t killing because she had to.
 Not at that point.
 It might have started out [as a matter of hunger], but after she’d had her fill she just kept going .”

 Why, I wonder?

-More details are emerging about last week’s “miracle man”—the victim discovered, alive and uninjured, when he clawed his way out of an orb of corpses excreted by the storm.
-Cellphone footage of the naked, hairless man “hatching” from an egg of hurricane spoor became a feelgood sensation; on YouTube it was the second-most-watched clip of the week.
+More details have emerged about last week’s Miracle Man—the victim discovered, alive and uninjured, after clawing his way out of an orb of corpses excreted by the storm.
+Cellphone footage of the naked, hairless man ‘hatching’ from an egg of hurricane spoor became a feelgood sensation; on YouTube it was the second-most-watched clip of the week.